imgurujeet/match-maker-app/README.md

-# Match Maker App
+# Match Maker - IEM Kolkata

 ## About the App
 Match Maker is an anonymous matchmaking and confession platform designed exclusively for students at IEM Kolkata.
 It provides a seamless and private way to connect, express thoughts, and share confessions without requiring authentication.

 ## Features
+- **Enter Enrollment Number**: Get your match by entering your enrollment number—let love find its way!.
-- **Anonymous Matchmaking**: Connect with fellow students without revealing identities.
+- **Anonymous Matchmaking**: Connect with students while keeping your identity hidden.
 - **Confession Posts**: Post anonymous confessions that others can engage with.
-- **Image Uploads**: Share images securely using Cloudinary.
+- **Image Upload**: Users can upload images along with their confessions.
+- **Commenting System**: Engage with posts by leaving comments.
 - **Smooth UI**: Built using Jetpack Compose for a modern and fluid user experience.
 - **Secure & Scalable**: Firebase backend ensures real-time updates and secure data handling.